-Derwent and Howden Moor has been managed under an Environmentally Sensitive Areas Scheme (ESA) agreement since the establishment of the North Peak ESA in 1988, and under a subsequent Higher Level Stewardship (HLS) agreement from 2013 (agreement AG00399583) ongoing to 30/04/2023.
-Re-wetting work began on Derwent and Howden's north heft under the 2008-10 ESA Capital Works plan, with peat dams dams installed at Stainery clough, work which continued with further gully blocks of stone, overlap fencing and piling in this area funded by the HLS Capital Works plan.
-Coldwell clough was also targeted for gully blocking and associated revegetation work, including plug planting in 2013-14.
-Since 2013, in addition to the HLS agreement, the Clough Woodlands Project has been funded through the English Woodlands Grant Scheme (eWGS) to establish clough woodland in selected areas around the edges of the moor (table 1.2)
+Ronksley Moor has been managed under an Environmentally Sensitive Areas Scheme (ESA) agreement since the establishment of the North Peak ESA in 1988, and under a subsequent Higher Level Stewardship (HLS) agreement from 2013 (agreement AG00398970) ongoing to 30/04/2023.
+Re-wetting work began on Ronksley in 2009, with dams installed at Swains Greave as part of the ESA Capital works program and added to under the later Moorlife project.
+Gully blocking has also been carried out at Lower Small clough under HLS.
+Bare peat across the northern section of this moor was treated under the 2012-15 Moorlife project, with heather brash, and lime, fertiliser and seed applications to support the restoration of eroding peat.
+Since 2013, in addition to the HLS agreement, the Clough Woodlands Project has been funded through the English Woodlands Grant Scheme (eWGS) to establish clough woodland in selected areas around the edges of the moor (table 1.2).